hanishkvc/prgs-sdr-kspecanal/README.rst

         kspecanal.py zeroSpanPlay centerFreq <freqUsedWhenSaving> zeroSpanPlayFile <FileUsedWhileSaving>

-        NOTE: If the specified centerFreq for zeroSpanPlay is different from the one used during zeroSpanSave, then the user will be alerted about the same in the commandline, and user requires to press any key to continue with the program.
-Same wrt gain and samplingRate.
+        NOTE: If the specified centerFreq/samplingRate/gain for zeroSpanPlay is different from the one used during zeroSpanSave, then the prg will update them to match that in saved file and the user will be alerted about the same in the commandline.

 UI